 In most languages, classes are based on special record types containing instance variables and methods.
 In SAC, classes are based on modules, as they serve the same need: A module pairs functions and types to a group.
 Instead of instance variables, classes in SAC have a special class type that builds up an instance of a class.
-As this type always is implicit, direct access to it is only possible from within the same namespace.
+This class type is a user-defined type similar to any other user defined type, however, it implicitly carries a notion of being stateful, i.e., it is a uniqueness type.

 The following example shows the class Counter: